What is social anxiety disorder?

 - Monoamine oxidase inhibitors (MAOIs), to relieve depression and anxiety.
 MAOIs have potentially serious side effects when they are taken with certain foods (such as some cheeses and red wine).

 - Benzodiazepines, to relieve anxiety.
 They are fast-acting.
-But they may be habit-forming and are not generally used in those who have substance abuse problems.
+But they may be habit-forming and are not generally used in those who have substance use disorder.

 - Beta-blockers, to reduce anxiety.
 Beta-blockers are sometimes used to treat physical symptoms of anxiety (such as tremors or rapid heart rate).